 The Web Designer compiler can be called from the Web Designer as well as from the Database Compiler.
-For more detailed information Database Compiler see the One Identity Manager Operational Guide.
+For more information about the Database Compiler see the One Identity Manager Operational Guide.

 You must compile a web project in the following cases.